KusionStack/kusionstack.io/docs/karpor/1-getting-started/3-quick-start.md

 ![Open in Browser](./assets/2-installation/open-in-browser.gif)

-Congratulations! 🎉 You have successfully installed karpor.
-Now you can start using karpor for multi-cluster search and insights.
+Congratulations! 🎉 You have successfully installed Karpor.
+Now you can start using Karpor for multi-cluster search and insights.

 ## Register Cluster